 In 2014 Nicholas was appointed by the Attorney General as IP Treasury Junior (Standing Counsel to the Comptroller) and in that capacity regularly advises the Government and appears in intellectual property appeals and on behalf of the United Kingdom in cases before the European Court of Justice.
 He was previously on the Attorney General’s B panel of counsel.

-Nicholas is listed in each of the Legal 500 and Chambers and Partners as a leading barrister in intellectual property and information technology law.
+Nicholas is listed in each of the Legal 500 and Chambers and Partners as a leading barrister in intellectual property, information technology and competition law.